 Implementation: The Micro-Stations are very easy to install.
-With a compact form factor, a micro-station can be schematized by a cube with 10-cm sides, weighing 500 grams, and can be easily fixed to any stable structure close to a water body or on a bridge, using screws or a magnet if the structure (or the bridge) is metallic.
+With a compact form factor, a micro-station can be schematized by a box with a format of 20 x 120 cm, weighing 720 grams, and can be easily fixed to any stable structure close to a water body or on a bridge, using screws or a magnet if the structure (or the bridge) is metallic.
 The Micro-Station is self-sufficient in terms of power thanks to a solar panel and a battery (if the solar panel is out of order, the battery is designed to ensure 15 days of autonomy).

-Calibration: During the installation, the Micro-Station is levelled using a geodetic GNSS sensor.
+Calibration: The micro-station altimetric reference is computed from GNSS measurements performed by the station itself.
+A GNSS chip is embedded in the station.
+The distance between the LiDAR reference and the GNSS antenna is a standard because we use a generic boom arm to install the micro-stations.
 The measurements are provided with respect to an absolute reference, ellipsoid (WGS84) or local geoid (orthometric height).